pavanreddy21/ruby-on-rails-app/README.md

 and add **bin/bundle add mysql2**

-Due to time constraints used ERB instead of SLIM, as i am more familiar in erb, can easily convert to slim, if given one more day.
+=> Due to time constraints used ERB instead of SLIM, as I am more familiar in erb, can easily convert to slim, if given one more day.